Golden configuration promotion

-Go to System administration > Users > Users, and enable the users that should have access to the UAT environment.
+Go to System administration > Users > Users, and enable the users that should have access to the Production environment.
 If many users must be enabled, you can complete this task more quickly by using the Microsoft Excel Add-In.

 Are you looking for more tools to help you prepare backup files from your developer environments?
 Here are some other sources of information: